-In this article, we’re going to look at Pass and Bill Collector’s matches, scores and discuss their different paths to the KOTD Season 1 finals.
+In this article, we will look at Pass and Bill Collector’s matches and scores and discuss their different paths to the KOTD Season 1 finals.
 Let’s dive in!

 Bill Collector: Matches and History

 Bill Collector had an extremely successful 2020 when it came to battle rap.
-In fact, he was ranked #6 in Champion of the year.
-On June 26th 2021, he had his first interview after the big announcement was made that he committed to the season and his exact word were “I haven’t gone on a run over at KOTD.
+He was ranked #6 in Champion of the Year.
+On June 26th, 2021, he had his first interview after the big announcement was made that he committed to the season, and his exact words were, “I haven’t gone on a run over at KOTD.
 So it’s time.”
 He was signed onto KOTD Season 1 and made his season debut against Stack Almighty.
 Subsequently, he faced Gauge, XQZ, Dunsh, MadFlex, and Mackk Myron.
-In the season and post season
+In the season and post-season

 Season Debut: Bill Collector vs. Stack Almighty